 In the April 12, 1999 transactions, Pactiv agreed to retain all liability for all former facilities and all sites associated with pre-closing offsite waste disposal.
 Pactiv also retained environmental liability for a closed landfill located near the Filer City mill.

-Notes to Consolidated Financial Statements (Continued) December 31, 2002
+Packaging Corporation of America Notes to Consolidated Financial Statements (Continued) December 31, 2002

 11. INCOME TAXES

 Following is an analysis of the components of consolidated income tax expense (benefit):